Andrew03F/Software-Engr-Project/README.md

 ### 2.)
 Edit the code and make some commits

 ### 3.)
 Test it locally (manually)
-make sure you working directory is the same as the directory containing the file `index.html`, then run:
+make sure you working directory is the same as the directory the `quizapp` directory, then run:
 <pre>
-  python3 -m flask run
+  flask --app quizapp run --debug
 </pre>
-this is one way to locally serve a website

 ### 4.)
 Push to remote repository
 make sure that the branch you on is your feature branch.
 The this will report the branch your on